confluentinc/ducktape/README.md

 --------------------

 Subclass ducktape.tests.test.Test and implement a `run` method.
-Typically, a test will start a few services and collect some data (in the case of a performance test).
+Typically, a test will start a few services, collect and/or validate some data, and then finish.

-If `run` finishes with no exceptions, the test passes, otherwise it is recorded as a failure.
+If `run` finishes with no exceptions, the test is recorded as successful, otherwise it is recorded as a failure.

-The `test` base class sets up logger you can use which is tagged by class name so adding some logging for debugging or to track the progress of tests is easy:
+The `test` base class sets up logger you can use which is tagged by class name, so adding some logging for debugging or to track the progress of tests is easy:

     self.logger.debug("End-to-end latency %d: %s", idx, line.strip())

 These types of tests can be difficult to debug, so err toward more rather than less logging.

-Here is an example of a test that just tries to start a a Zookeeper cluster with 2 nodes, and a Kafka cluster with 3 nodes.
+Here is an example of a test that just starts a Zookeeper cluster with 2 nodes, and a Kafka cluster with 3 nodes.

     class StartServicesTest(Test):